sartography/spiff-element-units/README.md

 def workflow_from_cached_element_unit(
     cache_dir: str,
     cache_key: str,
+    process_id: str,
     element_id: str,
 ) -> str:
 ```

-Returns the json representation of a workflow capable of executing the first element unit available for the `element_id` associated with `cache_key`.
+Returns the json representation of a workflow capable of executing the first element unit available in `process_id` for the `element_id` associated with `cache_key`.
 This can be used to start or resume a process from previously cached element units.

 TODO: exceptions raised.